 [Via: Patrick Necihi on Facebook]

-These beautiful wood ends fit all Elektron machines apparently, including the Digitakt and Analog Heat.
+These beautiful wood ends fit most Elektron machines apparently.
 You can mount your pair of brightside side ends in two different ways.
 One position raises your machine to a smaller angle, the other one is steeper.
 In both cases your Elektron Music Machine sits solidly on the table and accepts even the hardest button presses without tilt.
 So you can adapt your studio or stage situation every time you set up your gear.

 These will also work with Machinedrum, Analog Rytm, Analog Four, Octatrack or Monomachine!